 As you can see, DNA testing hasn’t solved the mystery of Otto Murhard.
 But more—even better—matches may materialize on any one of my DNA dashboards any day.
 And meanwhile, thanks to these DNA matches and tools, I have more clues and confidence regarding my connection to Otto than when I started.

-From the May/June 2018 issue of Family Tree Magazine.
+A version of this article appeared in the May/June 2018 issue of Family Tree Magazine.